syahiidkamil/repo-to-text/README.md

-# Repo-to-PDF/Text Converter
+# repo-to-text Repo to Text Converter

-Converts Git repositories, directories, or zip files into searchable PDF/text documents with filtering capabilities.
+Converts Git repositories, directories, or zip files into searchable TXT or PDF documents with filtering capabilities.

 ## Quick Start